massalabs/as/packages/as-types/README.md

 - **Amount** is an object to safely express amounts with any currency.

-- **Args** object to serialize assembly script native types into bytes
+- **Args** is an object to serialize assembly script native types into byte arrays.

 - **Currency** object to represent monetary units used to express a value